bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image171.png?raw=true"
   width="100%"
-  alt="Justification Options for a Flexbox container with Flex-Flow" />
+  alt="Justification Options for a Flexbox container with Flex-Flow." />
 </p>

 If the flex-direction were row-reverse, then the only thing to change in